• Skip to main content

 How to make Polish sauerkraut pierogi: step-by-step

-2. When all the water has been added and the dough comes together continue kneading for 6 more minutes until smooth and soft.
+2. When all the water has been added and the dough comes together transfer it to a flour dusted surface and knead for about 6 minutes until smooth and soft.
 Set aside for 20 minutes (cover with cling film or a bowl to prevent it from drying).

-3. Divide the dough into 2 parts (easier to work with), cover one and roll out the other as thinly as possible.
+3. Divide the dough into 2 parts (easier to work with), cover one and roll out the other as thinly as possible (2-3mm).

 Rolled out pierogi dough with round dough shapes and rolling pin in top right corner.

-4. Using the rim of a glass (approx. 7 cm in diameter) make round shapes in the dough.
+4. Using a cookie cutter or the rim of a glass (approx. 7 cm in diameter) make round shapes in the dough.
 Place a small amount of the filling mixture in the middle of each circle, bring the sides together and stick them well using tips of your fingers.

 Forming sauerkraut pierogi with round dough shapes, sauerkraut mixture in bowl and knife on wooden surface.